urvipalvankar12/Advanced-Regression-Techniques-Regularizations-Preditctive-Modelling-Supervised-Learning/README.md

 # Preditctive-Modelling---Advanced-Regression-Techniques-Regularizations

-Code for Kaggle Competition - Competition Name: House Prices – Advanced Regression Techniques competition I have used advanced regression techniques like lasso (Regularization technique) to predict the house prices.
+Code for Kaggle Competition - Competition Name: House Prices – Advanced Regression Techniques competition.
+I have used advanced regression techniques like lasso (Regularization technique) to predict the house prices.

 Kaggle describes this competition as follows: